 Hotels that can gather, evaluate and execute relevant data live will have a deciding advantage during, and after the recovery phase.
 The best way to do this is to leverage tools that automate manual processes, like data collection and collation.
 That way, even small teams can focus fully on forming and testing commercial strategies.

-While the past year has undoubtedly been difficult for hoteliers around the world, the global vaccine roll-out gives hope for a recovery in 2021.
-What’s more, today there are many tools hoteliers can leverage to upgrade their processes and emerge from these hard times, better than ever before.
+Indeed, the past year has been difficult for hoteliers around the world.
+However, the global vaccine roll-out gives hope for a recovery in 2021.
+What’s more, there are many tools hoteliers can implement to upgrade their processes and emerge from these hard times.